slekup/passport-discord-auth/README.md

 - `Scope.MessagesRead` or `messages.read` - For local rpc server api access, this allows you to read messages from all client channels (otherwise restricted to channels/guilds your app creates).
 - `Scope.RelationshipsRead` or `relationships.read` - Allows your app to know a user's friends and implicit relationships - requires Discord approval.
 - `Scope.RoleConnectionsWrite` or `role_connections.write` - Allows your app to update a user's connection and metadata for the app.
-- `Scope.RPC` or `rpc` - For local rpc server access, this allows you to control a user's local Discord client - requires Discord approval.
+- `Scope.Rpc` or `rpc` - For local rpc server access, this allows you to control a user's local Discord client - requires Discord approval.
-- `Scope.RPCActivitiesUpdate` or `rpc.activities.update` - For local rpc server access, this allows you to update a user's activity - requires Discord approval.
+- `Scope.RpcActivitiesUpdate` or `rpc.activities.update` - For local rpc server access, this allows you to update a user's activity - requires Discord approval.
-- `Scope.RPCNotificationsRead` or `rpc.notifications.read` - For local rpc server access, this allows you to receive notifications pushed out to the user - requires Discord approval.
+- `Scope.RpcNotificationsRead` or `rpc.notifications.read` - For local rpc server access, this allows you to receive notifications pushed out to the user - requires Discord approval.
-- `Scope.RPCVoiceRead` or `rpc.voice.read` - For local rpc server access, this allows you to read a user's voice settings and listen for voice events - requires Discord approval.
+- `Scope.RpcVoiceRead` or `rpc.voice.read` - For local rpc server access, this allows you to read a user's voice settings and listen for voice events - requires Discord approval.
-- `Scope.RPCVoiceWrite` or `rpc.voice.write` - For local rpc server access, this allows you to update a user's voice settings - requires Discord approval.
+- `Scope.RpcVoiceWrite` or `rpc.voice.write` - For local rpc server access, this allows you to update a user's voice settings - requires Discord approval.
 - `Scope.Voice` or `voice` - Allows your app to connect to voice on user's behalf and see all the voice members - requires Discord approval.
 - `Scope.WebhookIncoming` or `webhook.incoming` - This generates a webhook that is returned in the oauth token response for authorization code grants.